 Bunk Bed Plans

 I did the design for the bed on the plane ride over so that as soon as my boots hit the ground, we could jump in and start building.
 If you have the time, it is a tremdious time saver to paint all your boards before you start building.

 I was limited to two days so after one side got two coats and was dry enough to touch, I started cutting.

-I do have a set of plans HERE if you’re interested, which comes with not only a material shopping list but also a full cut list.
+I do have a set of DIY Bunk Bed Plans here if you’re interested, which comes with not only a material shopping list but also a full cut list!